 Consent for participation in the program signed by the Dean of the Faculty or Vice Dean for Student Affairs from the candidate’s home university as well as thesis supervisor.
 Please use the template [.docx].

-After January 15, 2024, a list of available projects in which you can participate during your internship at various host institutions will be provided in the application form.
-You will be required to prepare a document (in any format) in which you will select your preferred projects and provide justification for your choices, including the benefits of your participation in each project and the contributions you can make.
+In an application form you can find a list of available projects in which you can participate during your internship at various hosts.
+You are required to prepare a document (in any format) in which you select your preferred projects and provide justification for your choices, including the benefits of your participation in each project and the contributions you can make.
 You can select a maximum of five projects, although you can also declare whether you are open to other opportunities within your areas of interest.
 You should also specify any research areas you do not wish to be considered for (if applicable) and whether you are willing to participate in experiments involving animals such as mice, rats, fish, etc. You can either attach the document to the application form or send it via email to the program coordinator no later than February 1st, by 11:59 PM (in accordance with the application deadline).

 Prepare additional documents